-- 1. Unhook the two shock cords from both sides of the tank cover to open the top for access.
-Remove the shelf to expose the LPG tanks. - 2.
-Turn the knob on your automatic regulator until the arrow points to the tank opposite the one to be removed.
-Shut off the gas valve on the tank to be removed. - 3.
+- Turn the knob on your automatic regulator until the arrow points to the tank opposite the one to be removed.
+Shut off the gas valve on the tank to be removed. - 2.
 Disconnect the rubber gas line at the tank to be removed.
-(The green plastic fitting is a right-hand thread and no tools should be used.) - 4.
+(The green plastic fitting is a right-hand thread and no tools should be used.) - 3.
 Turn the large clamping T-handle counterclockwise until the hold-down bracket is loosened enough to be able to remove the tank.
+If your trailer is equipped with a gas tank cover, you must remove the T-handle and then remove the cover before removing the bottle